rvounik/frontend2/README.md

 # Notes

 - Note that ES6 spread operator is not supported yet since its not JS spec. so unless you include 3 huge plugins (of which one cannot be found) this isnt going to work.
-See this url for more details: https://github.com/babel/babel-preset-env/issues/326
+More details: https://github.com/babel/babel-preset-env/issues/326
 - Currently there is no Redux middleware (Thunk) configured.
 Instead, all asynchronous code that communicates with external services is written using a Promise that calls the action when successful.
 This seems a better, safer approach.